 Applying to the program

-New students interested in nursing may begin taking pre-nursing courses during their freshman year.
-Students with a high school GPA of at least 3.3 and an ACT of 20 or higher have been shown to have the greatest level of success in those courses, but those indicators are not necessary for enrollment in the pre-nursing courses.
-Students formally apply to the BSN program during the spring semester of their freshmen year; a CNA certificate is required at the time of application.
-Each year, 30 new candidates are accepted into the program.
+Students interested in nursing may begin taking pre-nursing courses during their freshman year.
+(Students with a high school GPA of at least 3.3 and an ACT of 20 or higher have been shown to have the greatest level of success in those courses, but those indicators are not necessary for enrollment in the pre-nursing courses.)
+Students apply and are admitted to the BSN program during the spring semester of their freshmen year.
+(A CNA certificate is required at the time of application.)
+Each year, 30 new candidates are admitted into the program.
 Northwestern's BSN program can be completed in 4 years, even by students who participate in co-curriculars like athletics, music and theatre.

 Northwestern’s nursing curriculum includes a recommended freshman-year seminar that helps prospective nursing students explore their healthcare calling.
 A senior capstone seminar enables soon-to-be nurses to explore how they will infuse their lives and nursing career with shalom—promoting health and wholeness.

 In addition, NWC’s nursing program:

 - Prepares nurses to integrate their faith with their profession